jldevelops/aaprox/README.md

 It allows to do free operations (except withdrawals) until run out of donated bytes (default case).

-AA adds trigger unit fees to user balance if there are more bytes than `$FREE_LIMIT`
+AA adds trigger unit fees to user balance if there are more bytes than `$FREE_LIMIT`.

 User address can give permission to any other address using `approve`.

+Optionally, a constant `$ATTESTOR_ADDR` could be defined to limit access to AA.
+On that case, withdrawals will be also paid by AA with donated bytes.

 ## Usage
 Accepted function params: `withdraw`,`transfer`,`transfer_from`,`approve`,`withdraw_bytes`.
 Send function = 1 and follow instructions.